OpenFAST/openfast/docs/source/user/hydrodyn/output_files.rst

 of -1 is found in this column, the node is an interior node and results from an input member being split somewhere along its length due to the requirements of the **MDivSize** parameter in the primary input file members table.
-See Section 7.5.2 for the member splitting rules used by HydroDyn.
 The third column indicates if this node is part of a Super Member (**JointOvrlp** = 1).
 The next column tells you the corresponding input member index (not to be confused with the **MemberID**). **Nxi**, **Nyi**, and **Nzi**, provide the (*X*,\ *Y*,\ *Z*) coordinates in the